imprld01/Kegg-Hidden-Loop-Search/README.md

 The library applies kegg database as the main resource for searching hidden loops.
 Hoping this can help you using library to write your own program, according to your needs.

-If wanting to search hidden loops on kegg database instantly, you can find the program [below](https://goo.gl/DfRmzj).
+If wanting to search hidden loops on kegg database instantly, you can find archive file [below](https://goo.gl/DfRmzj).
 If interested in the methodology of searching hidden loops on kegg database, you can find doc [here]().

 If there is any problem, you can send email to [me](mailto:sbw%32%3319@g%6D%61il.%63%6F%6D), or go [here](https://sayat.me/tosbw2319) to leave an anonymous message to me.